RumbleWikis/WikiPages/README.md

 * `public commitComment: string`
   * The default (or modified) comment for the MediaWiki commit, "edit comment".
 * `public path: string`
   * THe MediaWiki path of where the page would be.
-(MediaWiki/Common.js -> MediaWiki:Common.js)
+(MediaWiki/Common.js -> MediaWiki:Common.js
+* `public errors: Error[]`
+  * An array of the errors given from middlewares.
 * `public source: string`
   * The source string of the file, intended to be modified by middlewares.
 * `public change(options: WPFileChangeOptions): WPFile`